+Students are required to provide satisfactory documentation of personal identification for off-site learning experiences required in many programs of graduate study at Lipscomb University.
+Failure to provide proper credentials will result in failure to complete the desired course of study.
+For complete policy, see section entitled Required Documentation for Off-Site Learning Experiences in the opening section of this catalog.

-1. Graduate Student: one who has satisfied all admissions requirements.
+- Graduate Student: one who has satisfied all admissions requirements.
 (Average of 2.75 on undergraduate work, GRE acceptable scores.)
 A student with an incomplete admission file will be accepted to the program at the discretion of the program director but will be placed on an Academic Hold which will prevent registration for the following semester.
-Once the proper admissions documents have been received, the hold will be removed and the student will be allowed to register for the following semester.

-2. Conditionally Admitted Student: one who has been admitted conditionally, at the discretion of the program director, without satisfying all admission requirements.
-Students admitted with the following criteria may be required to complete a minimum of nine hours of graduate work with a grade of "B" or above before the conditional admission is removed.

-a.
-From an unaccredited school or with a substandard GPA or GRE/MAT score.
+Once the proper admissions documents have been received, the hold will be removed and the student will be allowed to register for the following semester. - Conditionally Admitted Student: one who has been admitted conditionally, at the discretion of the program director, without satisfying all admission requirements.
+Students admitted with the following criteria may be required to complete a minimum of nine hours of graduate work with a grade of "B" or above. - From an unaccredited school or with a substandard GPA or GRE/MAT score. - b.

-b.
 A transfer student with a graduate GPA between 2.50 and 2.99.
-The transfer student must be in good standing at the previous institution attended.

-c.
-As a student who has not completed a bachelor's degree program.
-The transfer student must be in good standing at the previous institution attended.

-3. Non-Degree Student: one who has been admitted to graduate studies and has met all admission requirements except GPA or GRE.
+The transfer student must be in good standing at the previous institution attended. - As a student who has not completed a c. bachelor's degree program.
+The transfer student must be in good standing at the previous institution attended. - Non-Degree Student: one who has been admitted to graduate studies and has met all admission requirements except GPA or GRE.
 The student may take up to 9 semester hours for graduate credit.
-Those hours may be applied toward a master's degree if the student makes a grade of "B" or better in the courses taken for credit and if all admission requirements (GPA and entrance test score) are met and the student is formally admitted to a graduate program as a degree-seeking student.

-4. Transient Student: one who is currently enrolled as a student in good standing at the post-bachelor's level at another graduate school, wishes to take courses at Lipscomb, and desires to have transcript evidence of course work done at Lipscomb provided for the school of primary enrollment.
+Those hours may be applied toward a master's degree if the student makes a grade of "B" or better in the courses taken for credit and if all admission requirements (GPA and entrance test score) are met and the student is formally admitted to a graduate program as a degree-seeking student. - Visiting Student: one who is currently enrolled as a student in good standing at the post-bachelor's level at another graduate school, wishes to take courses at Lipscomb and desires to have transcript evidence of course work done at Lipscomb provided for the school of primary enrollment.